 BMW makes big changes to its lineup for 2014, introducing the new 2-Series and 4-Series of coupes, along with a few new variants of familiar models.

-The 1-Series of sporty coupes/convertibles have been replaced by the 2-Series for 2014, which feature styling and proportions that are more similar to rest of the BMW’s cars than the stocky 1-Series.
-There will be two 2-Series models at launch, the 228 and the M235.
+BMW has retired the 1-Series, replacing it with the 2-Series for 2014, which feature styling and proportions that are more similar to rest of the BMW’s cars than the stocky 1-Series.
+There will be a pair of 2-Series models at launch, the 228 and the M235.

 BMW's bread and butter 3-series also adds models for 2014, including Gran Turismo (touring) versions of the 328 and 335, as well as a diesel variant (328d).
 The coupe/convertible versions of the 3-series have been separated into the newly christened 4-Series, which leaves the sedan, sport wagon, and now Gran Turismo bodystyles.
 Rear-wheel drive is standard, while an xDrive all-wheel drive system is newly offered on the sedan but standard on the wagon.

 The 4-Series is new for 2014 and covers the convertible/coupe versions of the former 3-series.
 They retain the same engines as their 3-series counterparts.
 Both the M3 and M4 take 2014 off, but will return after a redesign in 2015.

 The 5-series is now offered in four versions, the 528, 535, 550, and M5, each getting its own engine.
 The 528 gets a 240-hp, turbocharged four-cylinder and the xDrive system as an option.
 Both the 535 and 550 are also available in “hatchback” form as the 535 Gran Turismo and 550 Gran Turismo.
 The 550 Gran Turismo's twin-turbo V-8 gets a bump up to 445-hp for 2013.